lazarus4/Beforth/doc/xforth.md

 If there's anything computing has demonstrated, it's the persistence of data structures.
 Data is like rocks.
 Code is like sand.
 It's desirable to define a minimal amount of rock.
 For the benefit of embedded systems, bloat is optional.

 The header structure would start with the counted name string.
-The MSB of the count byte would contain the *smudge* flag.
+The MSB of the count byte would contain the *smudge* flag and bit 6 would contain the *immediate* flag.
 Empty bytes between the end of the string and the next CODE-ALIGNED address would be padded with 0.
 The rest of the header would contain:

 - *{execute, compile, w, nameString, ...}*